BorisDudkin/FinTech_Module5_Financial_Planner/README.md

 3. Python-dotenv Library is used to interact with APIs.
 With the python-dotenv library, you can read key-value pairs from an environment file (.env) and add them as environment variables.

 4. Alpaca is an API for stock trading.
 With the Alpaca SDK, you can interact with the Alpaca API.
-Sign up for Alpaca API Key and Secret Keys at https://app.alpaca.markets/signup
+Sign up for the Alpaca API Key and Secret Keys at https://app.alpaca.markets/signup

 ---